Apply for hosting the exhibition here

 Exhibition curator Sandra Ķempele says: “With this project, we wish to create a positive image of visiting an art exhibition, which can be a creative, active and inspiring experience for children and young people, as well as to promote the availability of visual art outside the capital of Latvia.
 The project “Art on Wheels” initiates a dialogue between artists and students, actively involving children in the process of creating a work of art, as well as talking about topics that are important to children and young people.”

 What is happening within the project?

-The exhibition, located in two minivans, will travel around the regions of Latvia, visiting schools and city festivals, as well as Norway, offering an interactive exhibition and a creative workshop, getting to know the use of technology in art.
-Four artists from Latvia and Norway will participate in the project, and with the help of children of two pilot schools, will create new works of art in various media.
-The travelling exhibition will be accompanied by a thoughtful educational programme that will foster children’s creativity in an informal, supportive and encouraging way.
-Additionally, for teachers’ informative seminars about the process of the project and methods of using contemporary art in the teaching process will be held.
+The exhibition, located in two minivans, travels around the regions of Latvia, visiting schools and city festivals, as well as Norway, offering an interactive exhibition and a creative workshop, getting to know the use of technology in art.
+Four artists from Latvia and Norway participate in the project, and with the help of children of two pilot schools, have created new works of art in various media.
+The travelling exhibition is accompanied by a thoughtful educational programme that fosters children’s creativity in an informal, supportive and encouraging way.
+Additionally, for teachers’ informative seminars about the process of the project and methods of using contemporary art in the teaching process were held.

 About the exhibition:

 Art installation “Sensing Waves” by Norwegian artist Oda Bremnes.
 The installation consists of kinetic sculptures, sound and interactive video.
 Motion-responsive radio antennas are like sensory organs through which to perceive the world.
 Radio antennas represent the fusion of the energy of the surrounding world at specific points where invisible physical realities are perceived – electromagnetic waves interact with radio signals of man-made technologies.
 Incorporating sensory technologies and immersive media, the world of the senses, electromagnetic waves, and motion-based bodily experiences is connected to radio antennas.